Architectural Project Manager

 Re: large/tall buildings.
 How does an architect approach a project in a more earthquake-prone area differently than one in a safer area?
 What are the primary structural differences?
 Put another way, how do tall buildings even exist in California?

-Asked by Go Bolts! about 12 years ago
+Asked by Go Bolts! over 12 years ago

 As I alluded to in my prior post about earthquake-proofing buildings this isn't really an area of expertise for me.
 We don't get much seismic activity in Texas.